 The Company accounts for TBA securities as derivative instruments.
-Gains and losses associated with TBA securities transactions are reported in gain (loss) on derivative instruments in the accompanying statements of operations.
+Gains and losses associated with TBA securities transactions are reported in gain (loss) on derivative instruments in the accompanying statements of comprehensive income.

-Derivative and other hedging instruments are carried at fair value, and changes in fair value are recorded in earnings for each period.
+Derivative and other hedging instruments are carried at fair value, and changes in fair value are recorded in statements of comprehensive income as gains or losses on derivative and other hedging instruments for each period.
 The Company's derivative financial instruments are not designated as hedge accounting relationships, but rather are used as economic hedges of its portfolio assets and liabilities.
 Gains and losses on derivatives, except those that result in cash receipts or payments, are included in operating activities on the statements of cash flows.
 Cash payments and cash receipts from settlements of derivatives, including current period net cash settlements on interest rates swaps, are classified as an investing activity on the statements of cash flows.